jundalisay/sp/content/en/research/dampier/voyage/chapter-13e.md

 So we left Captain Swan and about 36 men ashore in the city, and 6-8 that ran away; and about 16 we had buried there, the most of which died by poison.

-The natives are very expert at poisoning and do it on small occasions: nor did our men want for giving offence through their general rogueries, and sometimes by dallying too familiarly with their women, even before their faces.
+The natives are very expert at poisoning and do it on small occasions.

+Our men did offend them through:
+- their general rogueries
+- dallying too familiarly with their women, even before their faces.

-Some of their poisons are slow and lingering; for we had some now aboard who were poisoned there but died not till some months after.
+Some of their poisons are slow and lingering.
+We had some now aboard who were poisoned there but died some months later.